 The world’s largest democracy, India is on the road to gaining economic muscle power.
-A federal republic with 29 states and 7 union territories, India is a fast growing diverse economy.
-According to the updated figures released by the World Bank for the year 2017, India is the sixth largest economy of the world.
+A federal republic with 29 states and 7 union territories, India is a fast-growing diverse economy.
+According to the updated figures released by the World Bank for the year 2017, India is the sixth-largest economy in the world.
 This is a milestone for the Indian economy more so because it has successfully surpassed France, which now holds the seventh position.
-The US is the world’s highest ranked economy followed by China, Japan, and Germany.
+The US is the world’s highest-ranked economy followed by China, Japan, and Germany.

 Union Minister Arun Jaitley said that if firm growth continues, India will soon reach the fifth position in world rankings.
 The announcement also proved good for the markets as benchmark indexes Sensex and the Nifty jumped 0.8 percent and 0.7 percent respectively, while the rupee surged by 20 paise to end at a one-week high of 68.57 per dollar.

 India might have surpassed France in terms of its GDP rankings but is way behind it in terms of its per capita income.
 There is still a long way to go before it establishes itself as a global superpower.
 Even as it is gaining economic power, India has to utilize its full potential to strengthen its weaker sectors.

 Sunil Kumar Gupta is the Founder Chairman of SARC Associates and a Fellow Member of the Institute of Chartered Accountants of India (ICAI).
 He holds a Post Qualification Diploma in Information Systems Audit (DISA) and is a certified Forensic Auditor holding “Forensic Accounting & Fraud Detection” (FAFD) certificate and a certificate in “Anti-Money Laundering Laws”, issued by ICAI.